Kimberlee97/tp/docs/UserGuide.md

 #### Listing archived contacts: `list archived` / `list archive`

-After archiving, you can view all hidden contacts using the `list archived` or `list archive` command.
+Displays all archived contacts.
+Use this command to view hidden contacts after archiving.

 **Format:** `list archived` or `list archive`

 **How it works:**
-* Displays all contacts that have been archived.
+* Displays all archived contacts.
-* You can use `unarchive INDEX` to move them back into the active list.
+* You can use `unarchive INDEX` to move archived contacts back to the active list.
-* The list view switches automatically to the archived list when the command is entered.

 **Example:**
 * `list archived` shows the archived contacts.